 Holly Johnson, an established freelance writer, earns $20,000 per month just from freelance writing.
 She is an expert finance writer and writing career consultant.
 Her story is quite unique and inspiring.
 Johnson and her husband started a blog back in 2011 as an escape from their daily boring life.
 Things changed when their blog started getting some viewers and Johnson started establishing her as a freelance writer.

 Elna Cain is a freelance writer, featured in Huffington Post and Entrepreneur.
 She started as a freelance writer in the Toronto Star and within six months of her career, she secured a full-time earning from it.

 When you are not freelance writing, you can do some research.
-You are a writer so why not starting a blog for yourself or writing an ebook can be great too.
+You are a writer so why not starting a blog for yourself or writing an ebook.
 Once you are learning and implementing your knowledge, you are opening the doors of endless opportunities.
 Learn affiliate marketing, email marketing, social media management; there are lots of possibilities.
 These spare hours will make a significant difference in your portfolio and will help you generate a nice passive income every month.

 Can I be a Freelance Writer with Zero Experience?

 You are aiming to become a freelance writer but you have no experience.
 So, what to do?
-Look, even for a decent paying gig you have to showcase some of your previous works to crack the post.
-When you don’t have any experience whatsoever in writing or in some particular niche, there are few ways to tackle the problem.
+Look, even for a decent paying gig, you have to showcase some of your previous works to crack the post.
+When you don’t have any experience whatsoever in writing or in some particular niche, I can show you a few ways to tackle the problem.

 Start a Blog